diessica/dotfiles/README.md

 # dotfiles.
-These are my personal tweaks on **macOS**.
+My personal tweaks on **macOS**.
+Tweak it as you like it, [dotfiles are meant to be forked](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked).

-*(I miss them A LOT while using someone else's computer.* :sob:*)*

-It's quite likely that my workflow won't work for you the way it works for me, since productivity is subjective.
-Personally, though, it does the job pretty well and keeps me focused on what matters.

-## before I start
+Repo includes:
-I'm using [Homebrew](https://brew.sh/) to install Mac applications, command-line tools and fonts.
+- homebrew to install Mac applications, command-line tools and fonts.

-Secondly, this repository also includes system preferences, which you can carefully check in my [macOS defaults file](misc/macos).
+- system preferences

-Lastly, not every file in this repository is being directly used.
-Some files, such as editor settings, are here for backup purposes.
+- editor settings, for backup purposes.

 ## let's go
 **1.** Check for software updates.